runwayml/puredata/posenet/README.md

 ### Step 11

 The output of the ```runway-posenet``` abstraction is:
-  Outlet 1: pose data
+  Outlet 1: pose data (pose key, x, y)
-  Outlet 2: width
+  Outlet 2: camera image width
-  Outlet 3: height
+  Outlet 3: camera image height

 Close the ```runway-posenet``` abstraction and return to ```posenet_example.pd```.